Fat Tuesday in New Orleans

 - On Mardi Gras Day, or Fat Tuesday, the Krewe of Zulu parade kicks off the festivities bright and early.
 Zulu highlights African American culture and is known for its costumes and decorated coconut throws.
 Catch a coconut of your own and you'll be quite popular among the crowd!

-- Following Zulu, the Krewe of Rex parade rolls, starting uptown and making its way downtown to Gallier Hall, where the King of Carnival shares a toast with the Mayor of New Orleans.
+- Following Zulu, the Krewe of Rex parade rolls, starting Uptown and making its way downtown to Gallier Hall, where the King of Carnival shares a toast with the mayor of New Orleans.

-Papier maché flowers and decorations adorn the floats.
+Papier-mâché flowers and decorations adorn floats.

-Mardi Gras Traditions & Customs
+Mardi Gras Traditions & Terms

-Planning Your Visit
+Planning Your Mardi Gras Trip

 For those eager to immerse themselves in Mardi Gras, planning is key to making the most of this extraordinary experience.

-Navigating the crowds requires a blend of patience and strategic planning.
-The French Quarter, with its narrow streets and historic charm, is a can't-miss spot.
-Be prepared for throngs of fellow revelers!
-Other hot spots include St. Charles Avenue Uptown or Orleans Avenue in Mid-City, both where you'll find a family-friendly locale, tailgating along the parade route, food vendors, DJs and more.
+- Expect crowds and pack your patience.
+Navigating the crowds requires a blend of patience and planning.
+The French Quarter, with its narrow streets and historic charm, is a go-to spot — so be prepared for throngs of fellow revelers!